opensearch-project/opensearch-plugins/UPGRADING.md

       });
    ```

    Note that only listener on new settings are required.
-Updates on an old setting will be synced to the corresponding new setting automatically until the new setting is changed individually.
+Updates on an old setting will be synced to the corresponding new setting automatically until the new setting is changed directly.

 6. Write tests.